smddev/site/src/content/projects/enterprise-voting-system.md

   - Ionic
 description: This mobile voting system allows top management to securely vote on financial and managerial decisions without having to be physically present in one location.
 ---
 This mobile voting system allows top management to securely vote on financial and managerial decisions without having to be physically present in one location.
-It’s available on iOS 7+, Android 4.1+, and Windows 10.
+Available on iOS 7+, Android 4.1+, and Windows 10.

 ## Outcome

-Product was delivered to a large distribution company with branches in all major Russia cities
+Product was delivered to a large distribution company with branches in all major Russia cities.